The International Investigations Review: Portugal

-However, companies can only be held liable if a crime is committed on behalf of the company and for the company's benefit or interest: (1) by an individual in a leadership position; or (2) by someone acting under the authority of an individual in a leadership position because of his or her lack of surveillance or control duties incumbent upon the latter.
+- by someone acting on behalf of the company and for the company's direct or indirect benefit or interest, under the authority of an individual in a leadership position because of their lack of surveillance or control duties incumbent upon the latter.

 A company can exclude its liability by evidencing that an individual has acted against its concrete orders and instructions.
 Corporate liability does not exclude individual liability and does not depend on it.

-The winding-up shall only be ordered if the company was incorporated with the exclusive or predominant intention to commit crimes, or if it is being used, exclusively or predominantly, to commit those crimes by those who have a leadership position.
+The winding up shall only be ordered if the company was incorporated with the exclusive or predominant intention to commit crimes, or if it is being used, exclusively or predominantly, to commit those crimes by those who have a leadership position.

 - defining the monetary value of each day in accordance with its economic and financial situation as well as any obligations to workers; in each case, the monetary value of each day shall correspond to an amount between €100 and €10,000.

-In cases in which the rule of criminal law does not set a day-rate system, but solely a prison sentence, the corresponding penalty for a company will still be a fine, in which a month in prison will be equivalent to 10 days of fine.
+In cases in which the rule of criminal law does not set a day rate system, but solely a prison sentence, the corresponding penalty for a company will still be a fine, in which a month in prison will be equivalent to 10 days of fine.

-Under Article 90-D of the Criminal Code, if the applicable fine is not more than 600 days, the court is entitled to replace it for a good behaviour bail, from €1,000 up to €1 million.
+Under Article 90-D of the Portuguese Criminal Code, if the applicable fine is not more than 600 days, the court is entitled to replace it for a good behaviour bail, from €1,000 up to €1 million.
 This bail will be retained by the court for one to five years.
-If the company, in that period, commits the same crime, the bail reverts to the state.
+If the company, in that period, commits the same crime, the bail reverts to the Portuguese state.

 - adopting necessary procedures to cease the unlawful behaviour;